Your IP:

 Now, let’s find out how to set up a VPN extension on your browser.

-How to enable VPN extension for the browser?
+How to enable VPN service extension for the browser?

 Take the following steps to set up the VeePN extension on your preferred browser.
 We will use VPN for Chrome extension as an example.
 But note that you can do the same to set up a Microsoft Edge or Mozilla Firefox VPN browser extension.